JoshOrndorff/recipes/src/advanced/conditionals.md

 # Robust Path Handling

-In the [`utxo-workshop`](https://github.com/nczhu/utxo-workshop), the code introduces an enum in order to manage a data race scenario in which a transaction could arrive before some transactions that it `require`s.
+In the [`utxo-workshop`](https://github.com/nczhu/utxo-workshop), the code utilizes an enum in order to manage a data race scenario in which a transaction could arrive before some transactions that it `require`s.
 To see this pattern in action, let's start at the `check_transaction` runtime function:

 The `check_transaction` function  returns `CheckResult<'_>`.
 ```rust